JohannesBuchner/ps2data/README.rst

 What does it do?
 -----------------
-* Writes out data file with points of plot.
+* Writes out data file containing all points in the plot.
 * Recreates the plot

 Caveats: